 Do you need energy advice?

 Energy use affects all of us in different ways – whether it’s trying to reduce what we use for environmental reasons, needing to keep warmer in the winter months or finding ways to pay a bit less for what we use.
-To lend a hand with understanding and controlling our energy use we have recruited two Community Energy Advisers serving rural Northumberland - Leanne Shipley and Myra Milne.
+To lend a hand with understanding and controlling our energy use we have recruited two Community Energy Advisers serving rural Northumberland - Leanne Shipley and Brian Watson.

-Leanne and Myra will be engaging with groups and individuals with the main aim of helping people to keep warmer and spend less through a wide variety of strategies.
+Leanne and Brian will be engaging with groups and individuals with the main aim of helping people to keep warmer and spend less through a wide variety of strategies.
 These will range from installing simple measures to improve the energy efficiency of homes, looking into ways of paying less for energy, accessing financial help, adopting more energy-efficient habits and, if appropriate, applying for a grant to make more substantial improvements to the house.

-If you would like a home visit from Leanne or Myra and live in rural Northumberland please get in touch with them.
+If you would like a home visit from Leanne or Brian and live in rural Northumberland please get in touch with them.
 Please note they work part-time so there may be a slight delay in returning your call or email.

 Contact our Energy Advisers